Back to Blog

 Business Account Requirements

 The Instagram Messaging API only works with Instagram Business or Creator accounts connected to a Facebook Page.
-Personal accounts cannot access the messaging endpoints.
+Personal accounts can't access the messaging endpoints.

 RequirementDetails